saraspotey2-debug/Experiment-1/README.md

 3. printing the value of log10 base 10
 4. End
 # CODE-7
-Initiallzing the value of a and b and then checking wheather a is greater than b or not by using if else statement.
+Initiallizing the value of a and b and then checking wheather a is greater than b or not by using if else statement.
 # ALGORITHM
 1. Start
 2. initiallising the values of a and b